Neko-Design/lambda-runtimes/README.md

 ### Basic Usage

+The LambdaRuntimes library implements a list of LambdaRuntimes fetched from the AWS documentation website.
+Internally, it is just a list of results parsed from the tables on the Lambda runtimes page with some helper functions to make working with them easier.

 Import the library at the top of your python file and create an instance of the `LambdaRuntimes` class.
 This fetches a list of the runtimes from the AWS docs page.

 ```python